JPBertonee/JPBertonee/README.md

 <h3 align="left">About me</h3>
 </div>

-<p align="left"> I am an Data Scientist and Industrial Engineer born in Argentina, passionate about sports and the world of data.
+<p align="left"> I am an Data Analyst and Industrial Engineer born in Argentina, passionate about sports and the world of data.
 Once I graduated as an engineer, I decided to embark on this path in the exciting world of data science and analysis.
 I worked as a data analyst, a job that allowed me to insert myself into the working world and see with my own eyes the impact that data has when it is considered a vital part for the functioning of any organization.
 I am currently studying Data Science with the aim of acquiring new tools for my professional and personal development.

 Best wishes and let's analyze data!

-- 👨🏼‍🎓 Data Scientist | Industrial Engineer
+- 👨🏼‍🎓 Data Analyst | Industrial Engineer
 - 🌎 Argentinian | Italian
 - 🗣️ Spanish | English